-Allergen labelling changes for prepacked for direct sale (PPDS) food
+Allergen labelling for prepacked for direct sale (PPDS) food

-Food Businesses will need to display allergen labels on pre-packed for direct sale food for their customers.
+Food Businesses need to display allergen labels on pre-packed for direct sale food for their customers.

 What is Pre-Packed for Direct Sale